shieman/VideoProcess/README.md

 The link : https://grisk.itch.io/dain-app

+See tutos to use it.
+I won't explain.

 # Super Resolution
 This module contains several learning-based algorithms for upscaling an image.
 ### The models :